cletusc/Userscript--Twitch-Chat-Emotes/README.md

 - Userscript metadata: All userscript metadata is found in `package.json` within the `userscript` property and must be valid JSON.
 - Templates: All templates are found in `src/templates` and are compiled with [hogan.js][hogan.js] using [mustache syntax][mustache spec].
 Templates are accessible within `src/script.js` by referencing `templates.filename();`.
 For a filename of `foo.html`, you can reference it by `templates.foo();`.
 You may pass in data to the template like so: `templates.foo({bar: 'baz'});`.
 All templates are automatically referenced as partials for all other templates.
 - Styles: All CSS styles are found in `src/styles`.
 When adding a new file, you must also add the file to `gulp/files.js` in the correct order.
+Do not use vendor-specific property prefixes (`-webkit`, `-moz`, etc.) as this project uses [autoprefixer][autoprefixer] to prefix properties with the required vendor-specific prefixes.
 - News updates: All news updates should be put in `news.json` and must be valid JSON.
 The key must be a timestamp in the form of `YYYY-MM-DDTHH:MM`, e.g. `2014-02-05T15:07` and the value will be your message.
 All links must have `target="_blank"`.

 ### Third-party files